-- Three month old Jude received 6 vaccines on the 27th April.
+- Three-month-old Jude received six vaccines on the 27th of April.

-- A week after his vaccines Jude parents were informed he had collapsed veins, an obstruction to his intestines and intussusception.
+- A week after his vaccines, Jude’s parents were informed that he had collapsed veins, an obstruction to his intestines and intussusception.
 Doctors confirmed this was a result of the Rotavirus vaccine.

-Jude Conners, just 3 months old, is the latest Rotavirus vaccine victim.
+Jude Conners, just three months old, is the latest Rotavirus vaccine victim.
 Luckily he survived.
 Not all do.

 In fact, France took the Rotavirus vaccine off its childhood vaccine schedule after three babies died of the very complication baby Jude had: intussusception.
-The US vaccine reaction reporting system has received more then 26,000 reports of serious reactions and side effects of the Rotavirus vaccine, including intussusception.
-673 deaths have been reported.
+The U.S. vaccine reaction reporting system has received more than 26,000 reports of serious reactions from and side effects of the Rotavirus vaccine, including intussusception.
+Thus far, 673 deaths have been reported in the U.S..